samkirkham/aurora/README.md

-# Resonance
+# AURORA

-Real-time spectral feedback application for acoustic analysis and biofeedback.
+AURORA: Acoustic Understanding and Real-time Observation of Resonant Articulations

 ## Description

-Resonance provides real-time visualization of spectral features with formant tracking and tongue shape modeling.
+AURORA provides real-time visualization of spectral features with formant tracking and tongue shape modeling.
 The application captures audio input, performs spectral analysis, and displays resonance patterns in real-time.

 ## Requirements